 Are you looking for a psychologist in Byron Bay?
-Psychologists are part of allied health, which can be defined as people with specific training who work as part of the greater health care system.
+Psychologists are part of allied health, people who have specific training and work as part of the greater health care system.

 Psychologists work in the broad field of mental health, helping people unpack their thoughts and feelings.
-This can help people to come to an understanding of why they do the things they do, why they feel the way they feel, and how they can improve their wellbeing moving forward.
+They help people to come to an understanding of why they do the things they do, and why they feel the way they feel.
+This can help to improve their wellbeing moving forward.

 It is important to know that, although we’ll used the word ‘psychologist’ a lot here, psychologists are not the only providers of psychological support.
 People in hands-on community support roles, such as social workers, Drug and Alcohol counsellors, and GPs are able to pursue further education and training in specific therapies.
 They may incorporate this into their role or they may branch out in to providing these therapies in broader ways.
-While these providers are not psychologists, they do provide the same psychological services.
+While these providers are not psychologists, they do provide psychological services.
 Their diverse backgrounds and life experiences can add value to the therapeutic relationship that develops between you.
-There is no right or wrong way to go about accessing psychological services, and finding a person who fits with you is far and away the most important thing.
+There is no right or wrong way to go about accessing psychological services.
 You are part of the wonderful diversity of human experience, and so is whoever you choose to help you on your therapeutic journey.

 Here are a few examples of the different approaches you might find when seeing a psychologist: